GianHacker/PythonDjangoWebDevelopment/README.md

 - Below command is used to run the server python manage.py runserver
 - Once that runs we can test the server with 127.0.0.1/8000  or localhost/8000

+# Creating a Blank App
+Django uses apps and projects to keep code clean and easy and read.
+Multiple apps can be part of same Django project.
+Each app will have a set of functions to control.
+For example, an e-commerce site, you may use on app to login users, another to handle payments, and another to list item details.
+That's three different apps that are all part of the same main project.

+command - python manage.py startapp <app name>